 But is there anything else we can do?
 In other words, can we prevent a flare before it happens?
 According to Emily Bartlett, LAc,- author of The Eczema Cure – the answer is YES.

-Emily has a thriving acupuncture and Chinese Medicine practice in LA, but I’d say her most important credential is that she is the mama of “Doodles” – the sweet girl who inspired this book.
+Emily formerly owned a thriving acupuncture and Chinese Medicine practice in LA, but I’d say her most important credential is that she is the mama of “Doodles” – the sweet girl who inspired this book.
 When Doodles developed eczema, Emily implemented four steps to help her heal.
 Here’s a snapshot of Doodles before and after the protocol.

 In her book, she tackles the big question:

 Why do some people get eczema when others do not?